2016 international conference on Sunni Islam in Grozny: Conference declaration

-“Ahl al-Sunnah wa al-Jama'ah are the Ash'aris and Maturidis (adherents of the theological systems of Imam Abu Mansur al-Maturidi and Imam Abu al-Hasan al-Ash'ari).
-In matters of belief, they are followers of any of the four schools of thought (Hanafi, Maliki, Shafi’i or Hanbali) and are also the followers of the Sufism of Imam Junaid al-Baghdadi in doctrines, manners and [spiritual] purification."
+Ahl al-Sunna wa al-Jama'a [Sunni Muslims] are the Ash'aris and Maturidis (adherents of the theological systems of Imam Abu al-Hasan al-Ash'ari and Imam Abu Mansur al-Maturidi).
+In matters of belief, they are followers of any of the four schools of thought (Hanafi, Maliki, Shafi’i or Hanbali) and are also the followers of the Sufism of Imam al-Junayd al-Baghdadi in doctrines, manners and [spiritual] purification.

 Participants

 Over 200 Muslim scholars-theologians and religious leaders from various Islamic schools of thought from 30 countries all over the world, including Egypt, Syria, Lebanon, Jordan, Yemen, Morocco, Libya, Kuwait, Sudan, Qatar, Iraq, India, Indonesia, Britain, Russia, South Africa, Uzbekistan, and Azerbaijan.

-Among the notable scholars and preachers in attendance were:
+Notable scholars and preachers in attendance included: